reeleezee/reeleezee-api-go/README.md

 # reeleezee-api-go
-Sample client code for the Reeleezee API in Python
+Sample client code for the Reeleezee API in Go